Federal Payroll: 2014 Year-End Preparation and Planning for a New Tax Year

 Additional Medicare Tax

-Information on this new payroll tax item has been provided throughout 2013, including setup details for our Intuit QuickBooks Payroll customers.
+Since its introduction, information on this new payroll tax item has been provided throughout, including setup details for our Intuit QuickBooks Payroll customers.
 More information can be found in our Additional Medicare Tax User Guide, or here.

 Form W-4, Employee's Withholding Allowance Certificate